lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/machine_learning.md

 ## Machine Learning Console and Virtual Environment

-A virtual environment is a cooperatively isolated runtime environment that allows Python users and applications to install and update Python distribution packages without interfering with the behaviour of other Python applications running on the same system.
+A virtual environment is a cooperatively isolated run-time environment that allows Python users and applications to install and update Python distribution packages without interfering with the behavior of other Python applications running on the same system.
 At its core, the main purpose of Python virtual environments is to create an isolated environment for Python projects.

 ### Conda virtual environment